 The fundamental spatial scale for the protocol is the survey area, which includes the murrelet habitat within the actual project area (such as timber harvest unit) plus a 0.25-mile buffer.
 Occupancy status is determined at this scale.
 The statisticians, in consultation with the Statistical Analysis Subgroup and full ISP Working Group, evaluated (modeled) survey designs representing a range of survey area sizes from 1 to 3 strata ("sites" under the 2003 protocol) of up to about 150 ac per stratum, or a maximum of about 450 ac for a survey area of 3 strata.
 The 150 ac stratum size limit matches the guidance for maximum "site" size under the 2003 protocol, and thus in the data used in the current statistical analysis.
 This range of survey area sizes was initially determined to represent the large majority of projects.
 The first round of statistical modeling included 1-stratum and 3-strata survey areas; 2-strata designs were later evaluated and included, by request from the working group.
-These multi-strata designs provided a statistically-robust protocol that could be applied to survey areas into strata also spreads survey effort more evenly across the larger areas.
+These multi-strata designs provided a statistically-robust protocol that could be applied to survey areas containing more than 150 acres of habitat, up to about 450 acres.
+Subdividing larger survey areas into strata also spreads survey effort more evenly across the larger areas.